kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 ## CLI

-In order to [record environments](/how_to/record), [artifacts and events](/how_to/connect) to Kosli you need to use [Kosli CLI](https://github.com/kosli-dev/cli).
+In order to [record environments](/how_to/record), [artifacts and events](/how_to/connect) to Kosli you need to use the [Kosli CLI](https://github.com/kosli-dev/cli).
-The same tool can be used to [search](/how_to/search) Kosli and find out all you need to know about your runtime environments and artifacts.
+The CLI can be used to [search](/how_to/search) Kosli and find out all you need to know about your runtime environments and artifacts.

-Our CLI in an open source tool written in go and it's available for a number of different platforms.
+Our CLI is an open source tool written in go and it's available for a number of different platforms.

-To learn more about to install Kosli CLI click [here](/getting_started/installation)
+To learn more about how to install Kosli CLI click [here](/getting_started/installation)

 ### Usage